 Mesothelioma support

-For information about mesothelioma, call Cancer Council on 13 11 20.
-Specially trained staff at Cancer Council can answer your questions about the effects of cancer, explain what will happen during treatment and link you to support groups and other community resources.
+You can speak to specially trained staff at Cancer Council on 13 11 20.
+They can answer your questions about the effects of cancer, explain what will happen during treatment and link you to support groups and other community resources.

-If you need an interpreter, call the Translating and Interpreting Service (TIS) on 1314 50.
+If you need an interpreter, call TIS (the Translating and Interpreting Service) on 13 14 50.

 For support and advice for carers, call the Carers Association on 1800 242 636.